Amplified Musculoskeletal Pain Syndrome Program (Pediatric)

 About the Columbia Pediatric AMPS Program

 The Columbia Pediatric AMPS program is the only dedicated pediatric AMPS program in New York City and is directed by Alexis Boneparth, MD, a pediatric rheumatologist with expertise in the diagnosis and treatment of AMPS.

 As part of the Columbia Pediatric AMPS Program, we carefully evaluate the patient’s symptoms and medical history and determine if a diagnosis of AMPS is appropriate.
 AMPS is diagnosed by recognizing the characteristic clinical signs and symptoms of chronic muscle and joint pain, as well as ruling out any other identifiable cause for these symptoms.

 For patients with AMPS, we develop a comprehensive and patient-centered treatment plan.
-We can refer patients to CUMC/New York Presbyterian physical therapists, occupations therapists, and psychologists who are experienced in the evaluation and treatment of pediatric AMPS.
+We can refer patients to CUMC/New York Presbyterian physical therapists, occupational therapists, and psychologists who are experienced in the evaluation and treatment of pediatric AMPS.
 Additionally, we provide regular reevaluation and assess the patient’s response to treatment.
 For patients who are not experiencing improvement with outpatient treatment, we can help coordinate referral to an inpatient or day-treatment program for AMPS.